dany5639/ImOrg/README.md

 # ImOrg
-TLDR: Tool to rename files as you them, such as images, videos, sound files, text files.
+TLDR: Tool to rename files as you view them, such as images, videos, sound files, text files.
 Uses FFPLAY/FFMPEG to read videos and sound files.

 ![Current view](ImOrg_QwkfQOt7ES.png)